ddierickx/dtop/README.md

 ## Installation ##

 **Note:** packaging in rpm and deb is currently in the works so there may be some issues since I only tested them on CentOS and Ubuntu.
-Nonetheless, please give them a try and report any problems you might experience.
+Nonetheless, please give them a try and report any issues you might experience here on github.

 * [dtop_0.1-linux-amd64.deb](http://www.do-jo.be/dtop/dtop_0.1-linux-amd64.deb)
 * [dtop_0.1-linux-amd64.rpm](http://www.do-jo.be/dtop/dtop_0.1-linux-amd64.rpm)